A tropical beach scene

 Advanced manufacturing

 Wales has significant strengths in aerospace, clustered around Airbus' Broughton site, and automotive, including Toyota's Deeside plant.
-AMRC (Advanced Manufacturing Research Centre) Cymru provides a regional centre for innovation, which will be complemented by the recently announced Advanced Manufacturing Investment Zone for Wrexham and Flintshire.
+AMRC (Advanced Manufacturing Research Centre) Cymru provides a regional centre for innovation, which will be complemented by the recently announced Investment Zone for Wrexham and Flintshire.

 Clean energy industries

 Offshore wind represents a significant economic opportunity for Wales.
-The Crown Estate has identified that the deployment of 4.5 gigawatts (GW) of floating offshore wind in the region could support over 5,000 jobs, and that there is spatial potential in the Celtic Sea for a further 12 GW in capacity.
+The Crown Estate has identified that the deployment of 4.5 gigawatts (GW) from its latest Leasing Round in the Celtic Sea could support over 5,000 jobs, with a further potential project pipeline of up to 12GW.
 HyNet CCUS (Carbon Capture Usage and Storage) has the potential to support thousands of jobs and billions in investment, including £2 billion in supply chain contracts.
 The National Wealth Fund will be empowered with additional funding to take on higher risk investments.
 It has committed over £5.8 billion into sectors such as carbon capture and green steel, helping to drive jobs and investment across Wales.

 Creative industries